-Dog scissors are necessary for trimming more delicate areas like inner ears, eyes, and paws.
+Dog grooming scissors are necessary for trimming more delicate areas like inner ears, eyes, and paws.

-As Bernedoodles are prone to matting, a detangle spray will come in super handy.
-If you’re struggling with some really nasty knots, use a detangle spray, so you won’t hurt your pup.
+As Bernedoodles are prone to matting, a detangler spray will come in super handy.
+If you’re struggling with some really nasty knots, use a detangler spray, so you won’t hurt your pup.

 Whenever you bathe your Bernedoodle, always use a dog shampoo and never your own human shampoo.
 There are tons of different dog shampoos on the market for many different purposes and even skin conditions.
-Be sure to check out our ultimate shampoo guide for Doodles.
+Be sure to check out our ultimate shampoo guide for Doodles here.

-Don’t forget to invest in high quality nail clippers, as overgrown nails can cause your Doodle pain or even injure them.
+Don’t forget to invest in a high quality nail trimming tool, as overgrown nails can cause your Doodle pain or even injure them.

 Since Doodles are prone to ear infections, it’s important you maintain good ear hygiene.
-This includes trimming your pup’s inner-ear hair with scissors.
+This includes proper cleaning and trimming your pup’s inner-ear hair with scissors.

 Tips On How To Groom Your Bernedoodle At Home